 Responsible Wildlife Viewing

-As one of the region's oldest Whale & Wildlife Watching Companies, and first one established on Orcas Island, WA we are committed to following the “Responsible Whale Watching” policy during our Whale & Wildlife tours and hope that all other companies will also adopt this approach.
+As one of the region's oldest Whale & Wildlife Watching Companies we at Deer Harbor Charters are committed to following a “Responsible Wildlife Viewing Method” and hope that all other companies adopt this approach.

 We are working with local researchers to have our boats acoustically tested.

 These Vessel Sound Profiles will allow us to have an accurate idea of the underwater noise of our boats.
-Our goal is to be as quiet as rain while we watch wildlife.
+Our goal is to be quieter then rain while we watch wildlife, like a fly on the wall.
 The first step to reducing our impact is to establish a baseline.

-We can all take steps today to help reduce our impact on our ecosystem.
+We can all take simple steps today to reduce our footprint on the ecosystem.

 We are responsible to our customers.
 Full Transparency.
 We always give our guests a “whale report” before they board the vessel.
 If whales are not in the area the day of the tour, guests can choose to book for a different day or cancel with no penalty.
 If guests join anyway and no whales are in the area, guests will receive a free return voucher for another day.
 We will never make stops to pick up more guests.
 It’s your tour and it shouldn’t feel like a bus stop.
 We also know what it’s like to go on vacation only to have your children keep you up all night.
 That’s why we removed our cancelation policy.
 Just give us a call at lease 1 hour before your tour.
 If you can’t make the trip, no problem.
 It’s that easy.